-Reporting tools are good way to quickly audit a site for common issues such as lack of image ALT text, poor table structure or missing form labels.
+Reporting tools are a good way to quickly audit a site for common issues such as lack of image ALT text, poor table structure or missing form labels.
 The ones listed below are used by many testers at Penn State.

 - See the Color Contrast page for information on how to test for color contrast.